kennymcmillan/WA_RAG/README.md

 - **PDF Processing Errors**: Ensure PDFs are not corrupted and are text-based (not scanned images)
 - **Missing Dependencies**: If you encounter `scikit-learn` related errors, run `pip install scikit-learn numpy`
 - **Vector Search Issues**: Make sure the pgvector extension is properly installed in your PostgreSQL database
+- **Table Extraction Requirements**: For table extraction to work, you need Java Runtime Environment (JRE) installed as tabula-py depends on it.
+If you see "`Failed to import jpype dependencies`" warnings, install JRE or use the fallback subprocess mode.
+- **JSON Serialization Errors**: If you encounter "`invalid input syntax for type json`" errors with table data, check for NaN values in tables.
+The system should handle these automatically, but complex tables may require manual fixing.
 - **API Limits**: If you encounter rate limits with OpenRouter, consider upgrading your API tier

 ## Deployment to Streamlit Cloud